chaseendy/massDeleteMobileDevicesJamfPro/README.md

 # Mass Delete Mobile Devices in Jamf Pro
-This will take a list of mobile Device IDs exported from a Jamf Pro server and utilize Bearer Token authentication to delete the list of devices and record the list in a log file.
+This script will take a list of mobile Device IDs exported from a Jamf Pro server and delete the devices from Jamf utilizing Bearer Token authentication and record the list in a predefined log file.

 #	USAGE: